gabriel-azion/doc-studies-mocks/draft.md

 ![azionterraformprovider](./arch.png "workflow")

-**Terraform Core** - You must have it installed on your environment, [Check how to install it here](https://developer.hashicorp.com/terraform/downloads).
+**Terraform Core** - You must have it installed in your environment, [check how to install it here](https://developer.hashicorp.com/terraform/downloads).
 The Terraform core communicates to the Azion Terraform Provider.

 **Azion Terraform Provider** - Built in Go, it communicates with the Azion SDK (Go).

 **Azion SDK (Go)** - Communicates with the Azion APIs.

 In your Terraform files, you must set the Azion Terraform Provider as the provider and set its version as well, such as: